johnproodian/data-structures-and-algorithms/README.md

 ### graphs
-* use nodes (points on the graph) and edges (lines connecting nodes) to model a set of connections.
+* use nodes (points on the graph) and edges (lines connecting nodes) to model sets of connections.
-* nodes are the dots, edges are the lines between them
+    ### directed and undirected graphs
+    * **directed graphs** - graphs where the edges are one-directional (point from one node to another).
+Two nodes *can* point to each other, but that requires separate two nodes.
+    * **undirected graphs** - graphs where the edges are two-directional (each edge simultaneously points one node to another and vice versa)
+    * **cycles** - where two nodes both point to each other--whether in a directed or undirected graph.
+    ### weighted and unweighted graphs
+    *

 ### trees